RejaurRahman/roots-restaurant/README.md

 ## Tasks to do

 1. Product Homepage Slider
-2. Category List - Slider on mobile
+2. Header dropdown animation
-3. Header dropdown animation
+3. Dropdown active with Shop
-4. Dropdown active with Shop
+4. Blog snippet on homepage

 ## Node Version